[Updated 1 Nov 2019]

 Yet another bustling city but you have to admit that Bangkok is one of those places you can go over and over again but not get bored of it.
 With so much shopping and halal food options, there's definitely something for everyone, young and old.
 I travelled to Bangkok with my mom alone and it was quite an experience ☺️

 South Africa is one of those places that a lot of people dream of going!
-And Cape Town is a great place to start because it has a good mix of everything – breathtaking mountain views, beaches, vibrant local culture, there are many reasons why Cape Town should be your next travel splurge
+And Cape Town is a great place to start because it has a good mix of everything.
+From breathtaking mountain views and beaches to vibrant local culture, there are many reasons why Cape Town should be your next travel splurge

 Did you know that Cape Town is also home to a sizeable population of Cape Malays?
 This community was formed when South Africa was a Dutch colony and they brought Malays over from Dutch Malacca and Indonesia.
 Today, you can mingle with this vibrant Muslim community at Bo Kaap, which is also known for its brightly-coloured houses.
 Treat your parents to a good meal at one of the many halal restaurants here!

-#HHWT Tip: For an easier way to travel around Cape Town, we’d recommend renting a car or hiring a driver.
-Find out more about car rentals and other tips with our first-timer’s guide to South Africa!
+For an easier way to travel around Cape Town, we'd recommend renting a car or hiring a driver.
+Find out more about car rentals and other tips with our ultimate first-timer's guide to South Africa

 Credit: Railay Bay Resort & Spa on Facebook